llikian/OpenGL-Engine/README.md

 Graphics are handled with [OpenGL](https://www.opengl.org/), using the [GLAD](https://github.com/Dav1dde/glad) implementation.

 Window management and event handling are done with [GLFW](https://www.glfw.org/).

-Maths functionalities like matrices and vectors are handled with [GLM](https://github.com/g-truc/glm).

 Image loading is done with [stb_image](https://github.com/nothings/stb).